What is a Timeshare and How Does It Work?

 What is a Timeshare Resort?

-Timeshare resorts are resorts that feature top-of-the-line amenities and accommodations.
+So, you know what a timeshare is and how it works.
+But what is a timeshare resort?
+Timeshare resorts are properties that feature top-of-the-line amenities and accommodations.
 Unlike hotels, vacation ownership resorts offer suites that include full-size kitchens, multiple bedrooms, and private balconies.
 Simply put, a timeshare resort is where vacation owners stay for their vacations.
-When you purchase a timeshare, you have the option to choose your timeshare home resort, which is where you will have priority booking every year.
+When you purchase a timeshare, you have the option to choose your home resort, which is where you will have priority booking every year.

 Resort Amenities